 - Marketing tools, like a newsletter tool and automation tool

 - Physical marketing material, like flyers, posters, and pins

 - Traditional media, like radio, newspaper, and roadside ads

 - Marketing and communications agencies and consultation costs

 It is important that you take into account all of your marketing channels when calculating ROI, or you might miss out on meaningful data that could help improve your marketing strategies otherwise.

 Analytics as the basis

-To be able to calculate the ROI of marketing, you need data about the profits and investments of your company.
-Google Analytics, for example, shows you your sales revenue and other goals which you can compare to your investments.
-You can import data from different channels, for example your billing system, CRM or online store, to your marketing automation tool to see the bigger picture.
+To properly calculate your marketing ROI, you need a clear picture of the profits and investments of your company.
+Some tools like Google Analytics help you have an overview of your sales revenue and other goals, that you can then compare to your investments.
+You can import data from different channels, for example, your billing system, CRM, or online store, to your marketing automation tool to see the bigger picture.

 A comprehensive automation tool combines data from different channels and tells you if an unidentified website visitor has finally turned into a buying customer, and where they came from.
 This means that you can compare your investments and profits of different marketing channels to find the most efficient channels.

 Image: You can see your sales revenue straight from Google Analytics.